 From my experiments: you need psyllium husk for good gluten-free sourdough bread.
 For my bread recipes, I wouldn’t try to replace it.
 Psyllium helps make the dough workable, so it doesn’t squish and stick all over the place.
 It’s also what makes your bread chewy and stretchy.

-NOTE: psyllium husk and psyllium husk powder are different.
+NOTE: Psyllium husk and psyllium husk powder are different.
 You want the full husk for this recipe and all of my other bread recipes.
-You can generally find it more easily anyways – I usually find it in the supplement area of most grocery stores.
-The powder is much more absorbent and I have not tried it in my tests, but I’ve seen others mention that you can use 75% of the amount called for in psyllium powder – so for this recipe we use 20g psyllium husk, if you have powder, you’d want to use 15g.
+You can generally find it more easily anyway – I usually find it in the supplement area of most grocery stores.
+The powder is much more absorbent, and I haven’t tried it in my tests, but I’ve seen others mention that you can use 75% of the amount called for in psyllium husk, so for this recipe, we use 20g of psyllium husk.
+If you have powder, you’d want to use 15g.

 How to make Gluten-Free Cinnamon Raisin Bread